What is a Promotion Engine?

 A non-functional requirement (NFR) is a requirement that specifies criteria that can be used to judge the operation of a system, rather than specific behaviors.
 They can include, for example, legal, security, scalability, safety, usability, maintainability, testability, privacy, or technological requirements.

-How to come up with non-functional requirements?
+How to come up with non-functional requirements for Promotion Engines?

 1. Talk to your team